Ludophilia/Minishell/assignment/micro_todo.md

 - [ ] check if most modules are norm compliant

+## Main

+- [ ] Block that ability to use minishell in non interactiive mode and

 ## Execution

-- [ ] 🔴 Restructure exec.c

-- [ ] 🔴 Improve waiting logic
-	- [ ] Improve waiting logic so that < /dev/urandom tail does not fail
-	^C make the child defunct.
-The SIGINT processing logic need to be implemented.
-		- Managed with signals?

 ### Signals